ylhyra/ylhyra_content/not_data/content/explanations/Pronunciation/Intonation.md

 Of course you have some freedom in your intonations.
 Sometimes people use sentences where the pitch is going up, it usually doesn't change the meaning at all.

 In these examples, sentences are shown where the pitch is going up and where it is going down.
-Ending sentence on a high pitch means exactly the same thing, but it sounds a little bit more like inviting the other speaker to reply:
+Ending a sentence on a high pitch means exactly the same thing, but it sounds a little bit more like inviting the other speaker to reply:

 *`Góðan daginn`
 **<sup>Góðan</sup> <sub>daginn</sub>